 Take RET airport shuttle bus 50 which goes half-hourly from Rotterdam airport to the nearby Meijersplein metro station - this takes 10 minutes.

 Note, other RET tickets available are the RET 2 hour (€3.50) and the RET 1 day ticket which costs €7.10.

 If you have any queries about public transport you can always ask at the Information Desk at Rotterdam airport terminal.
 It is open daily from 0830.

 Alternatively you can take an Intercity train to Amsterdam central which travels to Delft, Den Haag HS, Leiden and then via either Schiphol or Haarlem.
 Journey times take around 1 hour 10 minutes with departures every 15 minutes.
 Avoid the slower "Sprinter" stopping train service (2x hourly) which runs via Gouda unless you are travelling to stops at Amsterdam Bijlmer-ArenA or Amsterdam Amstel.

 The OV-chip card system is now used on Dutch railways and you will need to check-in and check-out of your journey.
-A standard one-way ticket from Rotterdam to Amsterdam Central costs €14.50 (2nd class) or €24.70 (1st class) - these fares apply when using a personal or anonymous OV-chip card.
+The standard one-way fare from Rotterdam to Amsterdam Central costs €14.50 (2nd class) or €24.70 (1st class) - these fares apply when using credit on a personal or anonymous OV-chip card.
 There is a €1 surcharge for buying a disposable ticket.

 Children 4-11 only pay €2.50 each (no surcharge) for a Railrunner ticket which is valid the whole day on the Dutch rail network including Intercity Direct trains.
 Children 0-3 travel free.